Sta Hungry Stay Foolish

 Why must each generation learn everything again?

 Last Thursday evening, a strange question suddenly entered my mind: why must each generation learn everything again?
 The obvious answer would relate to biology, nature vs nurture, etc. A recent Quanta article argues that it's not that simple: Inherited Learning?
-It Happens, but How Is Uncertain (Saturday's blog).
-This booming scientific field is called...
+It Happens, but How Is Uncertain (eg, my blog).
+This booming scientific field is called epigenetics (eg,...

 read more